mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## RoQ Error Codes Registry {#iana-error-codes}

 This document establishes a registry for RoQ error codes.
-The "RTP over QUIC (RoQ) Error Codes" registry manages a 62-bit space and is listed under the the "Real-Time Transport Protocol (RTP) Parameters" heading.
+The "RTP over QUIC (RoQ) Error Codes" registry manages a 62-bit space and is listed under the "Real-Time Transport Protocol (RTP) Parameters" heading.

 The new error codes registry created in this document operates under the QUIC